mariusandra/pigeon-maps/README.md

 **pixelToLatLng** - A helper `function (pixel, center, zoom)` that converts any pixel coordinates `[x, y]` to `[lat, lng]`.
 The last 2 arguments are optional.

 Use these two functions to create beautiful widgets.
-See [a sample overlay](https://github.com/mariusandra/pigeon-overlay/blob/master/src/index.js).

 Add the class `pigeon-drag-block` to disable dragging on the overlay.
 Add the class `pigeon-click-block` to disable map background clicks on the element.

-Alternatively use the `<Overlay />` component.
-It accepts `anchor`, `offset` and `classNames` as its props and positions itself accordingly.

 ## Yeah, but why pigeon??